GaloisInc/BESSPIN-Lando/lobot-core/docs/UserGuide.md

 ```
 $ lobot -e nat_sum_100 nat_sum_100.lobot
-Generating instances...

 Instance 1:
   nat_sum_100 with {x = 50, y = 50}

-Press enter to see the next instance
+Press enter to see the next instance.
 ```

 Each time we hit enter, we see a new instance.